HauteSolutions/RE3DFixUp/README.md

 FSL's answer to this is to take our perfectly healthy Win10/Win11 machines and downgrade them to Win7.
 (Seriously, this is what they told me!)
-FSL apparently thinks its OK to compromise the functionality of our whole entire systems just because they don't want to update their software.  ...and FSL's veryry CAVALIER and SELF-CENTERED suggestion to downgrade your RE3D system
-to Win7 is NOT going to work unless you are ALSO willing to run your CAD/Design software on the SAME BOX.
+FSL apparently thinks its OK to compromise the functionality of our whole entire systems just because they don't want to update their software.  ...and FSL's very CAVALIER and SELF-CENTERED suggestion to downgrade your RE3D system to Win7 is NOT going to work unless you are ALSO willing to run your CAD/Design software on the SAME BOX.
 If you think you can dedicate an old dusty Win7 Notebook simply to run RE3D, and then run your CAD/Design software on a current Win10/11 O/S, you would be mistaken.The issue starts at the point where the data is GENERATED, not where it is CONSUMED.
 Your Win10/11 CAD box will STILL